Google Analytics Tips for Black Friday

 To create a goal, you'll need to navigate to your Google Analytics account, access your "View Settings" window, and then click on "Goals."

-You can then select the specific type of goal you want to measure as follows:
+You can then select the specific type of goal you want to measure.

 Decide which goal(s) you want to measure and continue through the designated steps.